Best Foam Rollers Reviewed & Rated

 9. ProSource Sports Medicine

-ProSource's roller is unique in that it features two different foam densities on one roller.
+ProSource's roller is unique in that it features two different densities on one roller.
 This allows the user to choose the best density for their needs based on how they feel during each session without having to invest in multiple rollers.

 Several Styles Available